sparks-baird/mat_discover/docs/source/index.rst

 Welcome to Chemically Novel Materials Discovery!
 ================================================

 This is the documentation for `mat_discover <https://github.com/sparks-baird/mat_discover>`_.
-Descending from Stochastic Clustering Variance Regression (DiSCoVeR) is a composition-based materials discovery algorithm.
+Descending from Stochastic Clustering Variance Regression (DiSCoVeR) is a materials discovery algorithm for composition- or structure-based materials.
 DiSCoVeR emphasizes exploring high-performance candidates in new chemical spaces as originally proposed by Baird, Diep, and Sparks (`Digital Discovery <https://dx.doi.org/10.1039/D1DD00028D>`_, `ChemRxiv <https://dx.doi.org/10.33774/chemrxiv-2021-5l2f8-v3>`_).
-The library :code:`mat_discover` provides a GPU-accelerated (and CPU-compatible) Python implementation and tools for analyzing the outputs. :code:`mat_discover` will "suggest your next experiment" using a custom training dataset of chemical formula and target properties and a custom validation set of potential candidates.
+The library :code:`mat_discover` provides a GPU-accelerated (and CPU-compatible) Python implementation and tools for analyzing the outputs. :code:`mat_discover` will "suggest your next experiment" using a custom training dataset of chemical formula or structure and target properties and a custom validation set of potential candidates.
 All in just a few lines of code! `Get started learning about DiSCoVeR <https://mat-discover.readthedocs.io/en/latest/readme.html>`_.

 .. raw:: html